lijuncheng16/deepspeech.pytorch/README.md

 * Noise injection for online training to improve noise robustness.
 * Audio augmentation to improve noise robustness.
 * Easy start/stop capabilities in the event of crash or hard stop during training.
-* Visdom/Tensorboard support for visualizing training graphs.
+* Visdom/Tensorboard support for visualising training graphs.

 # Installation